lauralwd/azolla_phd_thesis/source/11_chapter_1_general-introduction.md

 ## Agricultural history

 Application of _Azolla_ in agriculture does not require high-tech genomics solutions.
-In fact, _Azolla_ has been used historically as a bio-fertiliser in rice paddies for several millennia.
+In fact, _Azolla_ has been used historically as a bio-fertiliser in rice paddies for several millennia [@Watanabe1981; @bocchi2010].
 [azolla foundation](https://theazollafoundation.org/azolla/azollas-use-in-the-east/)
 <!-- Jia Ssu Hsieh (Jia Si Xue) from 540 A.D., titled “The Art of Feeding the People” (Chih Min Tao Shu).  -->
 Rice paddies are often flooded to prevent weeds from growing there, but this provides opportunity for toxic cyanobacterial blooms, poisoning the rice.